The purpose of this guitar helper article is to teach you, the basics of, how to play the acoustic guitar for beginners.

-It would also be advisable to use the straps in an aim to keep it close to you and enhance stability.
+It would also be advisable to use the straps with the aim to keep the guitar close to you and enhance stability.
 After you’ve executed that part successfully, it’s time to bring your left hand on board.
 Bring it up and place it on the neck of the acoustic.
-Now you good to go but ensure your both arms are relaxed and that you sitting comfortably and straight.
+Now you are good to go but ensure your both arms are relaxed and that you sitting comfortably and straight.

 II.
 The Classical method:

-This method calls on for a foot stool which is very affordable.
+This method calls on for a footstool which is very affordable.
 With only fifteen dollars, you can have one.
-Now place your left foot on your foot stool and place the guitar over that same leg.
-Hold the guitar to place by placing your right arm over it and bring the left arm up to its neck.
+Now place your left foot on your footstool and place the guitar over that same leg.
+Hold the guitar in place by placing your right arm over it and bringing the left arm up to its neck.